jpaquim/psycle/psycle/doc/for-end-users/readme.txt

 of an existing one.
 Arguru synth is an usual template.

-Psycle 1.8.6.1 includes a freeware VST pack containing software from the following vendors:
+Psycle 1.8.5 and above includes a freeware VST pack containing software from the following vendors:

 Digital Fish Phones	( http://www.digitalfishphones.com/ )
 DiscoDSP		( http://www.discodsp.com/ )